-But as per our article on the 4Ps of marketing last week, you find some people who argue the 4Ps aren’t relevant for today’s digital and technology led world anymore.
+But as per our 4Ps of marketing article, some people argue the 4Ps are no longer relevant in today’s digital and technology led world.

 By the same argument, no-one would watch TV, use the phone or drive a car.
 Because all those “inventions” are way older than 60 years old.

 It’s fair to say the world has changed since McCarthy came up with the 4Ps back in 1960.
 But that only changes the context in which the 4Ps has to work.
 The original purpose of the 4Ps – to organise and prioritise key actions to grow your brand – still applies.

-For us, one of the biggest changes has been how businesses deliver services.
-Digital and technology have changed how customers experience services in all sort of areas.
+One of the biggest changes has been how businesses deliver services.
+Digital and technology have changed how we get services in all sorts of areas.
 From travel to insurance, from food delivery to how we connect with each other.

 The difference between products and services

-Most normal (i.e. non marketing people) get that products and services ae different.
-But it’s the strict 4Ps of marketing followers who wedge services into “product” that confuse things.
+Most normal (i.e. non marketing people) get that products and services are different.
+But some marketers confusingly claim services are products too.
+Let’s clear that up first.